Age of consent: Position of authority/trust

-In most jurisdictions where the age of consent is below 18 (such as England and Wales), in cases where a person aged 18 or older is in a position of trust over a person under 18, the age of consent usually rises to 18 or higher.
+In most jurisdictions where the age of consent is below 18 (such as England and Wales and Canada), in cases where a person aged 18 or older is in a position of trust over a person under 18, the age of consent usually rises to 18 or higher.
 Examples of such positions of trust include relationships between teachers and students.
-For example, in England and Wales the age of consent is 16, but if the person is a student of the older person it becomes 18.
+For example, in England and Wales and Canada, the age of consent is 16, but if the person is a student of the older person it becomes 18.

 Circumstances of the relationship

 In several jurisdictions, it is illegal to engage in sexual activity with a person under a certain age under certain circumstances regarding the relationship in question, such as if it involves taking advantage of or corrupting the morals of the young person.
-For example, while the age of consent is 14 in Germany and 16 in Canada, it is illegal in both countries to engage in sexual activity with a person under 18 if the activity exploits the younger person.
+For example, while the age of consent is 14 in Germany, it is illegal for a person over 21 to engage in sexual activity with a person under 16 if the activity exploits the inexperience of the younger person.
 Another example is in Mexico, where there is a crime called "estupro" defined as sexual activity with a person over the age of consent but under a certain age limit (generally 18) in which consent of the younger person was obtained through seduction and/or deceit.
 In Pennsylvania, the age of consent is officially 16, but if the older partner is 18 or older, they may still be prosecuted for corruption of minors for their corruption or tending to corrupt the morals of the younger person.